mmussel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach changes the array, map returns a new one.

 2. What is the difference between a function and a method?

+They are pretty similar, but a method is passed the object which it was called, and it can operate on data within the class.

 3. What is closure?

+Gives access to outer functions, from within an inner function.

 4. Describe the four rules of the 'this' keyword.

+-Is this function called by 'new'?
+-Is the function called by 'call()', 'apply()', or 'bind()'?
+-Is the function called as a method?
+-Is the function called in the global scope?

 5. Why do we need super() in an extended class?

+It is used to call the parent constructor function.

 ## Project Set up